Algebraic Cobordism and \'Etale Cohomology

 This spectral sequence is strongly convergent if the homotopy sheaves $\underline{\pi}^{\et}_{-q}(\Omega^{\infty}_{\GG_m}\Sigma^{t,t}\E^{\et})$ are $\ell$-torsion and the residue characteristics of $S$ have finite $\ell$-cohomological dimension or if the homotopy sheaves $\underline{\pi}^{\et}_{-q}(\Omega^{\infty}_{\GG_m}\Sigma^{t,t}\E^{\et})$ vanish for $-q \ll 0.$ \end{proposition} \begin{proof} For any $t \in \ZZ$, consider the presheaf of $S^{1}$-spectra $\Omega^{\infty}_{\GG_m} \Sigma^{t,t} \E^{\et}$.
 This presheaf satisfies $\et$-hyperdescent by Proposition~\ref{prop:loc}.
 The general format of the descent spectral sequence (see for example \cite{jardine}*{Section 6.1} or \cite{aktec}*{Proposition 1.36}) is:

 for $\F$ a presheaf of spectra satisfying $\et$-hyperdescent.
 Plugging in $\Omega^{\infty}_{\GG_m} \Sigma^{t,t} \E^{\et}$ for $\F$ gets us the desired descent spectral sequence.
-The convergence statements follow from standard convergence criterion for the descent spectral sequence discussed in \cite{aktec}*{5.44-5.48}. \end{proof}
+The convergence statements follow from standard convergence criteria for the descent spectral sequence discussed in \cite{aktec}*{5.44-5.48}. \end{proof}